FrancisBanville/ms_interpreting_probabilities/README.md

 scales, with regional interactions remaining consistent across scales.
 In contrast with metawebs, local interactions are measured in a specific context (e.g., in a given area, time, and biological and environmental conditions) and depend on taxa co-occurrence.
-These conceptual differences bring to light the need to use probabilistic data with caution, for instance when generating network realizations of binary interactions across space and predicting local webs from metawebs.
+These differences bring to light the need to use probabilistic data with caution, for instance when generating network realizations of binary interactions across space and predicting local webs from metawebs.
 Clear metadata describing the type of interaction and the variables used in their estimation are required to ensure adequate data manipulation.
-Better data practices and foundations for probabilistic thinking in network ecology could enable more reliable assessments of the spatiotemporal variability and uncertainty of biotic interactions.
+Sound data practices and foundations for probabilistic thinking in network ecology could facilitate reliable assessments of the spatiotemporal variability and uncertainty of biotic interactions.

+Estimating local interaction probabilities independently for each taxa pair and assembling them into a network of probabilistic interactions comes with limitations.
+Predicting local networks of binary interactions based on these interaction probabilities assumes independence among interactions, a condition seldom respected in practice (@Golubski2011ModMod).
+Relaxing this assumption is the next logical step in the stochastic representation of interactions.
+A more accurate representation of the stochasticity of ecological networks involves creating *probabilistic networks* ($P(L|...)$ and $P(M|...)$), rather than networks of *probabilistic interactions* ($P(L_{i \rightarrow j}|...)$ and
+$P(M_{i \rightarrow j}|...)$).
+Probabilistic networks describe the probability that a particular network of binary (or quantitative) interactions (its whole adjacency matrix) is realized.
+For example, @Young2021Reconstructiona used a Bayesian approach to estimate the probability of different plant-pollinator network structures derived from imperfect observational data.
+A probability distribution of ecological networks may also be derived using maximum entropy principles given some structural constrained (e.g., @Park2004Statisticala,
+@Cimini2019Statistical).
+Regardless of the method employed, generating probabilistic local webs, bypassing the need to independently estimate local interaction probabilities, could lead to more accurate predictions of local webs.
+Furthermore, probabilistic networks could serve as an alternative to null hypothesis significance testing when comparing the structure of a local web to some random expectations or, as done in @Pellissier2018Comparing, to the metaweb.
+These random expectations are typically derived by performing a series of Bernoulli trials on probabilistic interactions, assuming independence, to generate a distribution of networks of binary interactions and then calculate their structure (@Poisot2016Structure).
+One could for instance compare the likelihood of an observed network to the one of the most likely network structure according to the probabilistic network distribution, thereby directly obtaining a measure of discrepancy of the empirical network.
+Generating probabilistic ecological networks represents a tangible challenge, one that, in the coming years, promises to unlock doors to more advanced and adequate analyses of ecological networks.

 It is essential to enhance our comprehension of both regional and local interactions, especially considering the current scarcity of interaction data.
-However, while sampling biological communities does decrease the uncertainty of interactions by accumulating evidence for their feasibility and local realization, there is a limit to how much we can diminish their inherent randomness.
+While sampling biological communities does decrease the uncertainty of interactions by accumulating evidence for their feasibility and local realization, there is a limit to how much we can reduce uncertainty.
 In metawebs, probabilities reflect our limited knowledge of interactions (i.e., our degree of belief that interactions are feasible), which is expected to improve with a larger volume of data.
-We should anticipate that regional interactions will become more definitive (with probabilities approaching $0$ or $1$) as we investigate various conditions, including different combinations of species traits.
-Conversely, in the case of local webs, which can be seen as random instances of metawebs, randomness cannot be as reduced.
-In local interactions, probabilities can be divided into a component representing uncertainty and another representing spatiotemporal variability.
+Regional interactions should become more definitive (with probabilities approaching $0$ or $1$) as we investigate various conditions, including different combinations of species traits.
+In local webs, which can be seen as random instances of metawebs, randomness cannot be reduced to the same extent.
+Local interaction probabilities may represent both their uncertainty and spatiotemporal variability.
 Owing to environmental heterogeneity, there will invariably be instances in which an interaction occurs and others in which it does not, across different times and locations, irrespective of the extent to which we can improve our knowledge of its biological feasibility and the local conditions that facilitate its occurrence.
-When local webs describe probabilities of observing interactions rather than just their actual occurrence, we must also consider observation variability (sampling errors) as an additional source of randomness.
+When local webs describe probabilities of observing interactions rather than their actual occurrence, we must also consider observation variability (sampling error) as an additional source of stochasticity.
 Every ecological process is stochastic but there is also a possibility that a phenomenon goes undetected.
 Quantifying and partitioning this stochasticity will enable us to make more accurate predictions about ecological interactions at various spatial and temporal scales.
 This will prove to be of vital importance as our time to understand nature runs out, especially at the places where the impacts of climate change and habitat loss hit harder.

 # Acknowledgment